ionic-team/ionic-starter-super/README.md

 The Super Starter comes with a variety of ready-made pages.
 These pages help you assemble common building blocks for your app so you can focus on your unique features and branding.

 We encourage you to pick the pages you wish to use and remove the ones you don't.
+If you'd rather start with a blank slate, we recommend using our `blank` starter instead.

 Angular requires every page to be defined in the module for the app.
 To make this easy, all page configuration happens in `src/pages/pages.ts`.
 Here's an example of what this file looks like: